 This walk takes about an hour and a half if you stop to take photos on the way.
 If you walked at a decent pace non-stop, you could do it in under an hour.

 When you finish exploring the garden you can head back to Luna Park Wharf you can catch a ferry to Circular Quay or even Darling Harbour.
 If you have some energy left I recommend walking back to the city across the bridge.

-If you visit on the 4th Saturday of the month, check out the Kirribilli Markets just outside the station.
+If the dates coincide you might like to visit the twice-monthly Kirribilli Markets held just outside the station.